twofront/TF-Monitor/README.md

 See the "Launch Application" section for example.

+A `package.json` file with a valid `name` is also required.

 ### Launch Application

 Run the following from your applications root folder:

-`nohup tfmonitor start web > /dev/null &`
+`tfmonitor start web`

 Or, if you want to run tfmonitor in the foreground so you can use ctrl-c to stop it use:

-`tfmonitor start web`

-Note that in the future this more basic command will do everything the complicated one will and you will use this to run in the foreground:

 `tfmonitor start web --foreground`